Frequently Asked Questions

 For either type of application, the surface preparation is the same (follow NCMA MSV guidelines), and the same mortar is used to adhere the stone to the wall.
 The difference between the two application styles only relates to the fitting of the stones and whether a mortar joint is used between the stones.

 For a dry-stacked style application, pieces should generally be fitted together as tightly as possible with minimal gaps, which gives the pieces the appearance of being dry-stacked.
 Additional cutting and fitting may be required to achieve a tight fit.
 Mortar is used to adhere the stones to the wall, but no mortar joint is added between the stones after they are installed.

 For a mortar joint/grouted application, the stones should be installed with a small space between each piece.
 The typical space is 1/4" to 1/2", but a larger space can be used if a larger mortar joint is desired.
 After the stones are installed on the wall, mortar is added to the space between the stones (typically using a grout bag).
 The mortar joint is usually tooled and brushed to create a smooth, finished appearance.

 How much cutting and fitting is required during installation?

 While every effort has been made to choose quality products that install with ease, cutting and fitting will be required during installation.
 All samples and photos required cutting and fitting to create the finished product.
 Some stone types may require more cutting and fitting than others.
-It is recommended that cutting and fitting be done with a wet saw to reduce dust and potentially harmful airborne contaminates that may be present in natural stone.
+It is recommended that cutting and fitting be done with a wet or dustless saw to reduce dust and potentially harmful airborne contaminates that may be present in natural stone.